luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 **Lemma 2.1.**
 * _Every Latin rack is an idempotent quasigroup and, in particular, a quandle._
-* _Every commutative rack is Latin and, in particular, a quandle._
+* _Every commutative rack is distributive and Latin—in particular, a quasigroup and a quandle._
 * _Every distributive quasigroup is a Latin quandle._

 **Lemma 2.2** (cf. \[Ba24\])**.**